ddrohan/android-101-labs-as/session3/lab/md/step01.md

 7. Launch Android Studio and open up the <b>Donation.2.0</b> project

-We should also take this opportunity to change the name of the 'ie.app' package to 'ie.app.activities', as we will be introducing other packages later on
+We should also take this opportunity to change the name of the 'ie.app' package to 'ie.app.activities', as we will be introducing other packages later on.

+Also, don't forget to change the <b>app_name</b> string resource in your strings.xml.

 ![](../img/02.png)